tuetschek/ratpred/README.md

 _Rat(ing) Pred(ictor) – A Referenceless NLG Quality Estimation Tool_

-RatPred predicts NLG quality ratings using a recurrent neural network.
+RatPred predicts NLG quality ratings/ranks using a recurrent neural network.
-It is trained using a set of human-rated NLG outputs along with the corresponing source meaning representations (MRs).
-It can then estimate human ratings given a MR and an NLG system output only.
+It is trained using a set of human-rated/ranked NLG outputs along with the corresponing source meaning representations (MRs).
+It can then estimate human ratings/ranks given a MR and an NLG system output only.
 Unlike most automated metrics used for NLG, such as BLEU or NIST, RatPred does not need human-authored reference texts.